aadishj19/FLARIMA/README.md

 **Usage**
 1. Setup
 Ensure you have the necessary TESS light curve data files in your working directory.
 You will also need the TESS response function file and the Pecaut & Mamajek table.
-Update the paths in your main.py as needed.
+Update the paths in your main.py as well as data_processing.py as needed.

 2. Running the Analysis
 Execute the main.py script to start the analysis process: